frenck/spook/documentation/index.md

 ---
-title: Spook 👻 Not your homie.
+title: Spook 👻 Your homie.
 subtitle: A scary powerful toolbox for Home Assistant
 thumbnail: images/social.png
 description: Spook is a scary powerful toolbox for Home Assistant 👻 It can be installed as an custom integration in your Home Assistant via the Home Assistant Community Store.